CanyenPalmer/Java-Portfolio/README.md

 ## 📖 Overview

-The Palmer Portfolio is a **lightweight, modern, and mobile-optimized** personal website that highlights both technical and professional achievements.
+My Portfolio is a **lightweight, modern, and mobile-optimized** personal website that highlights both technical and professional achievements.
 It combines **clean UI design** with **interactive elements** to stand out from template-based portfolios.

 Key sections include: